Thursday, December 11, 2008

 I still think about it.
 Even after this fifty years.
 It is still a mystery to me.
 What do you think?
 Do you know the answer?

-Kazi's Judgment (Kazi = civil judge in ancient Islamic kingdoms)
+Kazi's Judgment (Kazi = Civil judge in ancient Islamic kingdoms)

 Ramkanai was a good man like you or me -- simple in thought and deed.
-Jhutharam was a bad man, on the other hand.
+Jhootharam was a bad man, on the other hand.
 One day the two met on the road.
-Jhutharam told Ramkanai, "Brother, why to carry our luggages like stupids?
+Jhutharam told Ramkanai, "Brother, why do we carry our luggage like stupids?
 Let's have them on one shoulder.
 You carry my sack now.
 On return journey, I'll carry yours.
-So that we both can relax on one side of the journey.
-Ramkanai agreed to that like a good man.
+So that we both can relax on one side of the journey."

 So, Ramkanai opened his box, and they both shared from that.